Serious hardware for safely towing travel trailers and fifth-wheels

 The ProPride 3P Trailer Sway Control Hitch (MSRP: $2,745 to $2,895) is claimed not just to control trailer sway but to eliminate it.
 The 3P uses a patented innovation called Pivot Point Projection, hence the three P’s in its name.
 The design shifts the trailer’s pivot point from the hitch ball to nearer the tow vehicle’s rear axle, resulting in a stable ride that still allows for smooth turning and backing.
 The most expensive WD hitch in this guide, the 3P comes in four models with hitch-weight ratings from 300 to 1,400 pounds, with each overlapping the next model in the lineup.
 This allows users to move moderately up or down in trailer size without necessarily having to replace the hitch.
 All ProPride 3P models are backed by a lifetime warranty to the original purchaser.

 New to PullRite’s SuperGlide line of fifth-wheel sliding hitches are models designed to fit Ford, GM and Ram puck-style mountings.
 The PullRite SuperGlide OEM Puck Series Hitch (MSRP: $1,299 to $1,899) makes installing a fifth-wheel hitch simple and easy, leaving little or nothing behind when it is removed to use the truck bed for other chores.
 PullRite calls this Clean Bed Technology (CBT).
 In addition, the hitches can easily be converted to a gooseneck configuration, making them a versatile choice for those who use their pickup trucks for towing other types of trailers.
 For owners of older trucks or models without the factory puck system, PullRite offers a number of other fifth-wheel hitches.
-All PullRite products are made in America and come with a three- or five-year warranty.
+All PullRite products are made in America and come with a limited five-year warranty.

 10 More Ways to Stay Connected